Maximooch/penguin/README.md

 1. Clone the repository
 2. Create a virtual environment and activate it
+4. `cd penguin`
-3. Install the required dependencies: `pip install -r requirements.txt`
+5. Install the required dependencies: `pip install -r requirements.txt`
-4. Set up your API keys in `config.py`
+6. Set up your API keys in `config.py`

 ## Usage